Tournaments, Contests & Games

 These are activities that will appeal to all ages and groups, and will bring out the fun, competitive side of people.
 These events are fun to watch and can be organized for your employees or the community at large.
-People will pay a fee to participate because they want to help a great cause, they like to compete, and they may win a prize.
+People will pay a fee to participate because they want to help a great cause, and they like to compete.
 These events will attract spectators, which help you generate funds in other areas such as concession stand food sales.

 Golf tournaments to raise funds for charity are extremely popular.
-Revenue is raised through entry fees, hole sponsorships, raffles, paying to play with a celebrity, silent auctions, etc. The event registration fee should cover the costs of green fees, carts if appropriate, lunch and a door prize ticket.
+Revenue is raised through entry fees, hole sponsorships, paying to play with a celebrity, silent auctions, etc. The event registration fee should cover the costs of green fees, carts if appropriate, and lunch.
 Sponsoring holes or the general operating costs of the event can involve companies.

 Teams can compete in a capture the flag tournament.
 Having two teams competing at a time with five people per team.
 The team that captures the flag first without being hit by any paintballs wins.
 Weather permitting, a barbeque can also be held to raise additional funds.